Skip to main content

 The Seven Underlying Goals

-Subsection B lists seven purposes that run through all of Arizona's estate and protective proceedings law.
+Subsection B lists seven purposes that run through all estate and protective proceedings law.
 Among them: simplifying and clarifying the law, honoring a decedent's intent, promoting a speedy and efficient system for settling estates, and protecting constitutional rights in guardianship and conservatorship cases.

 To discover and make effective the intent of a decedent in distribution of his property.